General Statement of Job

 The following duties and functions, as outlined herein, are intended to be representative of the type of tasks performed within this position.
 They are not listed in any order of importance.
 The omission of specific statements of the duties or functions does not exclude them from the position if the work is similar, related, or a logical assignment for this description.
 Other duties may be required and assigned.

-- Plans, directs, and coordinates work performed by Finance Divisions (Accounting/Budgeting and Purchasing).
-Supervises, directs, and evaluates assigned staff, addresses employee concerns and problems, directs work, counsels, disciplines, and completes employee performance appraisals; conducts interviews and makes hiring recommendations.
+- Directs, supervises, and evaluates assigned staff, processing employee concerns and problems, directing work, counseling, disciplining, and completing employee performance appraisals; conducts interviews and makes hiring recommendations; coordinates training activities.

 - Performs related work as required.